alxwen711/alxwen711.github.io/entries/Mar1.md

 - By the logic above you can basically copy and paste what I said in the previous bullet point for Problem F, except that I have yet to see a contest where more than 100 people solve Problem F. Usually the solve count is under 30.

+The few contests I took part in this month in all went relatively well, except for the one where I had about 4 hours of sleep, which is understandable.
+With the lack of any actual practice for these contests (mainly through practice contests and upsolving), I'm suprised I actually did decently well this month.

+I am completing this entry on May 10th, so I can't exactly say what I think about what will happen in the upcoming weeks in April, since that has already happened.
+For that I'll simply refer to [next month's post](/blog/Apr22).

 Below this is just for reference for now while I get used to markdown
 ### Markdown